CHAPTER 4.00 - CURRICULUM AND INSTRUCTION

 G. All documentation for Physicals (FHSAA Form EL2), FHSAA Consent and Release from Liability Certificate (FHSAA Form EL3) that covers concussions, sudden cardiac arrest, and heat related illnesses, the ECG screening Consent Form and Release of Liability will be maintained by the Athletic Director for seven (7) years.

-VII.
+VIII.
 A student athlete who is suspected of sustaining a concussion or head injury in a practice or competition shall be removed from play immediately.
 The athlete may not return to play without a clearance from appropriate medical personnel.

-VIII.
+IX.
 FHSAA Form EL3 also provides information for parents and students on Sudden Cardiac Arrest and Heat related Illnesses.
 Additional Information on Exertional Heat Illness is available in School Board Policy 4.18.

-IX.
-Pursuant to Section 768.135, Florida Statutes, licensed medical personnel who act as volunteers for school events and agree to render emergency care or treatment shall be immune from civil liability for treatment of a participant in any school sponsored athletic event, provided such treatment was rendered in accordance with acceptable standards of practice and was not objected to by the participant.
+X. Pursuant to Section 768.135, Florida Statutes, licensed medical personnel who act as volunteers for school events and agree to render emergency care or treatment shall be immune from civil liability for treatment of a participant in any school sponsored athletic event, provided such treatment was rendered in accordance with acceptable standards of practice and was not objected to by the participant.

-X. An automatic external defibrillator (AED) will be available for use, if needed, at every preseason and regular season interscholastic contest and at every FHSAA state championship series contest.
+XI.
+An automatic external defibrillator (AED) will be available for use, if needed, at every preseason and regular season interscholastic contest and at every FHSAA state championship series contest.
 Staff will be trained to use such equipment.

-XI.
+XII.
 All students shall be subject to all School Board rules and to the Code of Student Conduct while attending athletic events and practices.

 STATUTORY AUTHORITY : 1001.41; 1001.42, F.S.